André de Oliveira Redwood

 Contact

-Before joining the faculty at UAlbany in 2018, he was a Fulbright Research Scholar in French Studies at the Institut de Recherche en Musicologie (IReMus), Paris-Sorbonne University (Paris IV).
+Before joining the faculty at UAlbany in 2018, he was a Fulbright Research Scholar in French Studies working at IReMus Paris-Sorbonne University (formerly Paris IV).
 He has previously taught music theory at the University of Notre Dame and UMass Amherst.
 In 2011, he was awarded a Mellon/ACLS Dissertation Completion Fellowship, part of the Andrew W. Mellon/American Council of Learned Societies Early Career Fellowship Program.
-Here at UAlbany, his teaching responsibilities center primarily on the two-year music theory sequence for the department’s students.
+He holds a BM in music theory from the Eastman School of Music, and PhD from Yale University.